Affiliate links on Android Authority may earn us a commission. Learn more.

 Can Alexa play YouTube?
 Yes, here's how

 The Alexa-powered Echo Show lineup is a popular choice for smart displays, largely because of the marketing clout Amazon brings to the table, but also because of legitimately useful features such as watching security cameras or streaming entertainment services like Netflix.
 But can Alexa play YouTube for you?

 JUMP TO KEY QUESTIONS

 Can Alexa play YouTube on an Echo Show?

-Even faster is asking “Alexa, play ___ on YouTube,” which should pop up related search results if Alexa understands you correctly.
+Even faster is saying “Alexa, play ___ on YouTube,” which should pop up related search results if Alexa understands you correctly.
 Tap a link to open a video.

 There are limits to this approach.
 While you can sign in and access your playlists and subscriptions, the web interface is less than ideal for touchscreen controls, especially on a small display like the Echo Show 5.
-You also can’t use Google Cast with an Echo Show, which is often the easiest way to find and queue videos.
+You also can’t use Google Cast with an Echo Show unless you’ve got the Show 15.

-Why is there no native YouTube app on the Echo Show?
+Why is there no native YouTube app on most Echo Show models?

 Being rivals in the smart home industry, Amazon and Google have refused to play nicely with each other.
-You can’t, for instance, buy Google Nest Hub displays on Amazon, and if you search for Chromecasts there, you’ll only find an outdated model instead of the Chromecast with Google TV.
-In fact search results for both devices conveniently include Amazon’s own products, sending the message that the company really wants to pretend Google doesn’t exist.
+You can’t, for instance, buy Google Nest Hub displays on Amazon.
+In fact search results conveniently include Amazon’s own products, sending the message that the company really wants to pretend Google doesn’t exist.

 That’s not to say a native Alexa YouTube app couldn’t happen.
-There’s no obstacle on a technical level, and Amazon hasn’t shut out Google completely.
-Its Fire tablets are based on a fork of Android for example, and Fire TV streamers do indeed have a native YouTube app.
-If watching YouTube is important to you, though, you’re better off buying smart displays from Google, or compatible third-party brands like Lenovo.
+There’s no obstacle on a technical level, and Amazon hasn’t shut out Google completely, as evidenced by the Fire TV platform.
+If watching YouTube is important to you though, you’re better off buying smart displays from Google, or compatible third-party brands like Lenovo.